ayushi-uwc/elo-benchmark/README.md

 > ### 🩺 for Clinical Reasoning
 > [**🔗 GitHub Repository**](https://github.com/ayushi-uwc/elo-benchmark)
-> The original UNER implementation focused on diagnostic case evaluation and clinical reasoning.
+> This implementation focuses on diagnostic case evaluation and clinical reasoning.
 > Uses dynamic peer-generated challenges and dual-track Elo to evaluate medical knowledge, logical consistency, and decision-making accuracy.

 > ### 💻 for Programming Tasks